dai-shi/waku/README.md

 So please don't be intimidated by the `'use client'` directive!
 Once you get the hang of it, you'll appreciate how awesome it is to flexibly move server-client boundaries with a single line of code as your full-stack React codebase evolves over time.
 It's way simpler than maintaining separate codebases for your backend and frontend.

 And please don't fret about client components!
-Even if you only lightly optimize towards server components, your client bundle size will be smaller than traditional React frameworks, which are always 100% client components.
+Even if you only lightly optimize towards server components, your client bundle size will be smaller than that of a fully client-rendered React app.

 > Future versions of Waku may provide additional opt-in APIs to abstract some of the complexity away for an improved developer experience.